AvijeetPrasad/PipMag/docs/La-Palma-Data-Frame-Structure.md

 | `num_links`   | The number of links associated with the observation                    | Any integer value                                     |
 | `polarimetry` | Indicates whether polarimetry was used in the observation              | True, False                                           |

 This structured format allows for efficient querying and data extraction based on various observation parameters.
-For more information on interacting with the data frame, refer to the 'Working with the Data Frame' section of this wiki.
+For more information on interacting with the data frame, refer to the 'Working with the Data Frame' section of this wiki